 If you’ve identified a need for carpet cleaning services in your area, you may be wondering how to get started.
 In this article, we’ll provide you with everything you need to know about how to start a carpet cleaning business.
 We’ve included a step-by-step guide to help get you started.

 1. Determine Your Business Structure

 You’ll find that there are generally two types of business structures available when starting a carpet cleaning business.
-You must determine whether you would like to open an independent company or start as a franchise.
+You must determine whether you would like to open an independent small business or start as a franchise.
 Each has its pros and cons.
-For instance, franchising takes away much of the risk and hassle associated with a first-time business.
+For instance, franchising takes away much of the risk and hassle associated with running first-time carpet cleaning company.
 However, you are typically required to use the parent company’s: